josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 And regardless, _it's open-source software_!
 You don't get to tell people how they use it.

 We could also get into the utter hypocrisy that many of WordPress.com's plans do far, _far_ more invasive modifications of WordPress core (notice [you _can't even install themes and plugins_ until you upgrade to the Business plan](https://wordpress.com/pricing/)!) but again, that's all beside the point.

-It's open-source.
-They can do that.
-Anyone can.
-It's in the license.
+[The ability to disable or customize revisions is built into WordPress](https://wordpress.org/documentation/article/revisions/), for crying out loud.
+So it's obviously not some forbidden mutation, like Matt seems to be presenting it.

-This claim is clearly total garbage, and the fact that Mullenweg even tried to sell this as a legitimate grievance seriously undermines his credibility, in my view.
+This whole claim is clearly total garbage, and the fact that Mullenweg even tried to sell this as a significant and legitimate grievance seriously undermines the credibility of his case, in my view.

 #### Matt says WP Engine doesn't give back enough